elizabethsong/jeopardy/README.md

 This was my first time using APIs and learning AngularJS!
 I had only taken an Intro CS class prior to this but I really enjoyed learning something outside of class and actually doing a real project that people can access online!

 Things I learned/features I implemented:
 - Searching for category ID, difficulty level, dates (calls to API every time a search is typed in).
-Initially, I only made one call and filtered by these categories
+Initially, I only made one call and filtered by these categories.
+Then, I learned about Angular watch to detect if property changes, then trigger new Ajax call.
 - How to use APIs/Angular (thanks to many online tutorials and Stack Overflow)
 - Multiple searches so that you can search for category ID AND difficulty level